aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

-      --first-name TEXT               First name of the user.  [required] --last-name TEXT                Last name of the user.  [required] --institution TEXT              Institution of the user.  [required] --password TEXT                 Optional password to connect to REST API.
+      --first-name TEXT               First name of the user.  [required] --last-name TEXT                Last name of the user.  [required] --institution TEXT              Institution of the user.  [required] --db-engine [postgresql_psycopg2]
-      --db-engine [postgresql_psycopg2]
                                       Engine to use to connect to the database.
       --db-backend [django|sqlalchemy]